 Experts are predicting a fall and winter onslaught of COVID-19 infections and deaths if the current booster campaign comes up short.
 The new bivalent booster debuted to much media fanfare at the beginning of September.
 Uptake has been slow, however, with only 3.6% of those eligible receiving it in the first month.

-Public health leaders have blamed Americans’ lack of urgency on mixed public health messaging about boosters, vaccine hesitancy, and pandemic fatigue.
-But vaccine hesitancy among the elderly, the highest risk group, is uncommon.
-Almost everyone 65 and older—93%—has received their first two shots.
+We have blamed Americans’ lack of urgency to get vaccinated on everything from mixed public health messaging about boosters to vaccine hesitancy to pandemic fatigue.
+But it turns out that vaccine hesitancy among the elderly, the highest risk group, is uncommon.
+Almost everyone 65 and older — 93 percent — has received their first two shots.

 Booster shots are another story.
 Less than half of those 65+ are up to date on their boosters.
 The slow booster uptake is an urgent problem for everyone, but it may be approaching an emergency for elderly Americans.
-The U.S. has struggled to get COVID-19 booster shots into arms.
+But slow uptake probably isn’t due to vaccine skepticism, it’s because of simple logistics.
+The U.S. has struggled to get COVID-19 booster shots into arms in general.
 Half of the public has heard very little about the new booster.
-Many of our elderly residents tell us that they don’t know that a new booster exists, or if they are eligible for it.
+Many of our elderly residents tell us that they don’t know a new booster exists, or if they are eligible for it.
 The newest booster has been approved for everyone 5 years and above.

 Delivered to your inbox weekly.